Coworking Statistics You Need to Know in 2021

 The name as it is used today was officially coined by a guy called Brad Neuberg, who set up the first official coworking space back in August of 2005.
 He did so by renting a space at a feminist collective called Spiral Muse in the Mission district of San Francisco.
 He was helped by Chris Messina, a guy best known for his invention of the much-loved (or hated?)
 Twitter hashtag.
 And just like that, coworking as we know it was born.
 Now let’s get down to some stats, shall we?

-Key Coworking Statistics
+Key Coworking Statistics - Our Top Picks

 - There were nearly 19,000 coworking spaces worldwide in 2019.